 If you understand the importance of keywords then you’ll get more search engine traffic to your website.
 When optimising your content, keywords should be the first point of call in your blogging strategy to develop content that ranks.

-However, like many marketers still alienated by the term SEO, finding the right keywords for your content can be the difference in ranking at the top of Google’s search engine results page (SERP) or watching your competitors run away with the search engine traffic you desire.
+However, like many digital marketers still alienated by the term SEO, finding the right keywords for your content can be the difference in ranking at the top of Google’s search engine results page (SERP) or watching your competitors run away with the search engine traffic you desire.
 So, where do you begin in the search for killer keywords?

 While it can feel like a nitty-gritty task, sourcing the right keyword the first time around will set you up for blogging success and a shot at the top ranking positions.

 In this SEO starter guide, we tell you how and where to find keywords that will boost your blogs’ reach and make sure you understand how to make an impact with your content using successful keyword research.
 Let's dive straight in...

 Hunting Killer Keywords

 First things first, despite many industry skepticisms, SEO (search engine optimisation) is not dead.
 In fact, keyword research remains as important as it has ever been.
 In your quest to find killer keywords, a methodical approach must be taken so that your keyword findings provide an insight into how customers shop and conducting research on your products and services.

 You’ve most likely heard this saying time and time again but, like every process, we do, as good marketers should, always start with research.
 The same mantra applies to keywords.
 You need to put in the research if you want to find killer keywords.
 There’s no getting away with it.
 Putting in the time will reap rewards for your content’s ability to rank.